chandralek/dispatch/README.md

 **Use Git Clone to get code**

-3. Copy the dispatch service to
+3. Need to import `catalogue` service to the system, To manage with `systemctl`.

 ```
 $